tomrishworth/static-site/README.md

 # static-site
 Static site generator for prototyping

-Inculdes Sass Bootstrap & Jade
+Inculdes Bootstrap 4

 `npm install` to get setup
-`grunt` to compile scss and watch with livereload
+`gulp` to compile scss and watch with livereload